arjunkomath/TurboWire/apps/server/README.md

-# Turbowire Server
+# TurboWire Server

-The Turbowire server is a Rust application that accepts WebSocket connections from the client and has APIs to broadcast messages to rooms.
+The TurboWire server is a Rust application that accepts WebSocket connections from the client and has APIs to broadcast messages to rooms.

 ## Getting Started